psycho-baller/shopiwise/apps/browser-extension/README.md

 ## Contributing

-Your contributions to the development of the Eco Enlightened extension are most welcome.
+Your contributions to the development of the Shopiwise extension are most welcome.
 Here's how you can contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix: `git checkout -b feature/your-feature-name` or `git checkout -b fix/your-bugfix-name`